christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Introduction\
 1 Name and Title Meanings\
 2 Ancient Alias Names List\
+3 The Sarmatian Dragon Cult\
-3 The Alexandrian School\
+4 The Alexandrian School\
-4 Julius Caesar aka Asander of Bosphorus\
+5 Julius Caesar aka Asander of Bosphorus\
-5 Julius Caesar was a Title   \
+6 Julius Caesar was a Title   \
-6 Rome on the Bosphorus?\
+7 Rome on the Bosphorus?\
-7 Flavian Dynasty\
+8 Flavian Dynasty\
-8 Esus the Celtic Deity\
+9 Esus the Celtic Deity\
-9 Subversion of the Imperial Cult\
+10 Subversion of the Imperial Cult\
 Conclusion\
 Appendix A: Alexander the Great\
-Appendix B: Who Rewrote History?\
 Glossary\
 Bibliography